clowee/MicroserviceDataset/README.md

-# The Microservice Dependency Graph Dataset
+# A curated Dataset of Microservices-Based Systems

 This is the official repository of the "Microservice Dataset".